AbhilashaLodha/Lane_Detection/README.md

 Once the model training gets completed, the trained model is saved in a json file (.json) along with its weights (.h5).
 Now this saved model can be used for doing the predictions on the new test data.

+The command for training the model from scratch -

+python model_training.py

 # Model Predictions
+The prediction file is a jupyter notebook file (lane_detection.ipynb) so that the results are clearly visible.

-When the model was tested upon new data, it was able to detect lanes precisely and beautifully as shown in figures below -
+When the model is tested upon new data, it is able to detect lanes precisely and beautifully as shown in figures below -

 Test image -
 ![1](https://user-images.githubusercontent.com/77407100/120079367-16506f00-c0d1-11eb-8b2c-b8449051173a.jpg)